 When deciding on the name of the hotel, I was debating between the Japanese translation (Neko no Te) or the English translation (Cat's Paw).
 While I ultimately decided on the English translation, I kept the Japanese translation (ねこのて) to use in the graphics.
 I wanted to keep them cutesy and "kawaii", so the main colors I used were white, mint green, and light pink, with a warm brown for text legibility.

 The inside of the flaps has the same pattern as the outside, but with the colors inverted.
 They also have the address of Cat's Paw Inn and the tagline, "Welcome to cat paradise!"
-The room key holder is two separate pieces.
-The user would remove the top piece and hold the key card against the reader on the door to enter their room.
+The room key holder is a two-piece sleeve that separates at the toes of the cat paw.
+The user would remove the top sleeve and hold the key card against the reader on the door to enter their room.
 The miniature pen fits along the side of the stationery kit.

-The notepad is bound by the top.
+The notepad is bound at the top, similar to standard hotel notepads; users would tear sheets off from the top.
 It has the name and address, as well as the logo, in a mint green bar along the bottom of each page.

 To help with differentiating the goodies from each other, each type has a slight variation on the logo cat: the eyes are turned up on the coffees, turned down on the teas, and the logo cat is unchanged for the trail mixes.

 Lastly, the sewing kit is a clamshell container containing needles, pins, buttons, threads, a thimble, and a seam ripper.
 The container is modeled after a tuna can: short and round.
-It is light gray like a tuna can, and the pink and green bands do not reach the full height of the "can" like the paper label of a tuna can.
-Opening the lid reveals the tagline. the back side is flat and contains the address.
+It is light gray like a tin can, and the pink and green bands on the side do not reach the full height of the "can" like the paper label of a tuna can.
+Opening the lid reveals the tagline.
+The back side is flat and contains the hotel's address.